-The biotechnology company offers three categories of services: DNA tests, free DNA upload, and the app market.
+The biotechnology company offers three categories of services: DNA tests, free data upload, and the app market.

 If you already took a DNA test elsewhere, you can also upload that data.
 The company offers tests such as a rare disease screen.
 Lastly, there are dozens of different apps in its DNA app marketplace.

-Results will be returned from 4 weeks (testing) to 8 weeks (DNA sequencing).
+Results will be returned within 4 (testing) to 8 weeks (DNA sequencing).
 All test results are produced in a CLIA-certified and CAP-accredited lab.
 Both tests produce data for 30 million variants of DNA.

-Both tests also include a 1-month Silver Membership and the ability to download all your genetic data at no additional cost.
+Both tests also include a 1-month Silver Membership and the ability to download genetic data at no additional cost.

 Free DNA upload

 The raw DNA upload process is simple.
-You can do so directly from your computer or a cloud server.
-You can also give Sequencing.com access to your testing service account, and it will obtain the data for you.
+You can do so directly from your computer or you can Sequencing.com access to your testing service account, and it will obtain the data for you.